VadimIgoshinMaster/Canvas_REST_API/README.md

 #3.
 Update the enrollments3.csv with relevant info from Populi.
 Retrive all instructors PopuliID = user_id from https://wust.populiweb.com/router/academics/academicterms/303045/faculty.
 #4.
 Run users.csv fil in Canvas SIS to create new instructors' accounts.
 #5.
 Run courses3.csv in Canvas SIS to create new courses shells.
+#6.
+Run enrollments3.csv in Canvas SIS to assign teacher to the relevant courses

 ###### API Batch Upload ##########
 #6.
 Update the term's ID in the list_courses_ids.py